-Selected scans for training and testing were randomly chosen from the pilot study of Baby Connectome Project (BCP).
+Selected scans for training and testing were randomly chosen chosen from Multi-visit Advanced Pediatric (MAP) Brain Imaging Study, which is the pilot study of Baby Connectome Project (BCP) and provides critical information to the design of BCP.
 All scans were acquired on a Siemens head-only 3 T scanners with a circular polarized head coil.
 During the scan, infants were asleep, unsedated, fitted with ear protection, and their heads were secured in a vacuum-fixation device.

 - T1-weighted images were acquired with 144 sagittal slices using parameters: TR/TE = 1900/4.38 ms, flip angle = 7º, resolution = 1×1×1 mm3;